| life in general |

 It started on Twitter.
 I stopped “tweeting” a long time ago.
 I really only used it for breaking news…things like local reports on NYC traffic and train delays, as well as national updates on politics and natural disasters.

-After the trolls come the incels.
-They took it to a whole new level, threatening to rape and murder female Twitter users simply for having an opinion, daring to voice that opinion, and basically just for existing in general while not giving them the craved attention they feel is their birthright.
+After the trolls came the incels.
+They took it to a whole new level, threatening to rape and murder female Twitter users simply for having an opinion, daring to voice that opinion, and basically for existing in general while not giving them the craved attention they feel is their birthright.

 For a while there was moderation and safety protocols on most social media channels.
-Like, I could report the daily dick pics I received from rando-weirdos and a content moderator at the platform would at least take some kind of action.
+Like, I could report the daily little dick pics I received from rando-weirdos and a content moderator at the platform would at least take some kind of action.

 In 2022, Elon Musk fired Twitter’s content moderators.
 And I deleted my Twitter account.